xsuite/xsuite/docs/particlesmanip.rst

 not numpy arrays as on the CPU contexts, but specific array types associated with the specific context (e.g. cupy arrays for contexts of type ContextCupy).
-Although such arrays can be directly inspected to a large extent, several actions, notably plotting with matplotlib and saving to pickle or json files are not possible, without explicitly transferring the data to the CPU memory.
+Although such arrays can be directly inspected to a large extent, several actions, notably plotting with matplotlib and saving to pickle or json files, are not possible without explicitly transferring the data to the CPU memory.

 For this purpose we recommend to use the specific functions provided by the context in order to keep the code usable on different contexts.
 For example: